tprasadtp/ubuntu-post-install/docs/configuration.md

 This Script is designed to be flexible. use `--config-file FILENAME`

-- Remote configuration is displayed as `[  R-Config  ]` in the logs and on the screen.
-To hide it use `--hide-config`
 - Check [Sample YAML](/yaml) configuration file [here.](/yaml)

 !!! tip "Using config file"